 How to Evaluate Vendors: The Implementation Stack Test

 Most RFP templates test the wrong things.
-They evaluate strategic depth, sector expertise, and presentation quality: all concentrated in the advisory layer.
+They evaluate strategic depth, sector expertise, and presentation quality, all concentrated in the advisory layer.
 The questions that distinguish firms that ship from firms that present are almost never on the list.

 Run these four questions in every sales conversation before you sign anything.

 Who builds the system, and can I meet them before we sign?
 If every person introduced in the sales cycle is a partner or senior advisor, ask directly who will be in the production build.
-Consulting firms with thin engineering capacity win deals with senior consultants and deliver with junior contractors or outsourced teams.
-This question surfaces the staffing model before the contract is signed.

 For a broader view of how consulting firms, development agencies, and platform vendors compare across scope and capability, best AI automation companies maps the vendor landscape by engagement type.

-💼 Work With Arsum
+Work With Arsum

 We help businesses implement AI automation that actually works.
 Custom solutions, not cookie-cutter templates.